28 Nov Travel Tips for Visiting Australia

 Australia is a vast place, so there are often large distances between towns.

 The first option is to just fly from city to city.
 I have found that sometimes you can get cheap deals on domestic carriers if you book far enough in advance, while other times it can be very expensive.
 Try budget Australian airlines such as Jeststar, Tiger or Jetblue.
 Qantas are a bit more expensive, but they sometimes do good red-e value deals.
+When you arrive at the airport look for Perth international airport transfers, they will get you to the city.
 Once you are in the city then you can usually get around by bus, tram or train, or you can book tours through high street travel companies.
 The downside to traveling by air is that it’s a lot harder to explore all the small country towns and more remote places.

 The second option is to buy or rent a van and do a road trip around Australia.
 You will see the colourful Wicked Campers everywhere you go in Australia, and this is a popular choice for travellers.
 But be aware there are often restrictions on rental vans, so buying a cheap used one from a listing site like Gumtree might be a better option.
 This gives you the freedom to go where you like, when you like.